 On-going professional development events provide a venue for faculty and practitioners from around the institution to learn about an area of common interest.
 Topics have ranged from aspects of interprofessional education to cross-cutting content areas like organ donation and ebola.
-Sessions are held about monthly, and details are disseminated through the Center’s email list-serve and social media outlets.
+Sessions are monthly, and details are disseminated through the Center’s distribution list and social media outlets.

-The Emswiller Interprofessional Symposium is an annual event for faculty, staff, students, and practitioners from across the region.
+The Jewell and Carl F. Emswiller Interprofessional Symposium is an annual event for faculty, staff, students, and practitioners from across the region.
 As one of the first conferences focused in interprofessional education and practice, the Symposium provides a venue for individual to be inspired by others, exchange ideas, and build future collaborations.
-The Symposium is generally held in March in Richmond, and details, including calls for proposals, are disseminated through the Center’s list-serve and social media outlets.
+The Symposium is generally held in February in Central Virginia, and details, including calls for proposals, are disseminated through the Center’s distribution list and social media outlets.